I put off, for a number of years, beginning this journey.

 - packing what needs to be carried for the journey.

 At some stage, you stop preparation and planning, and you have to actually begin the journey itself.

 In the direction that the map indicates, of course.

-Hopefully you have remembered to bring a compass – so that you can regularly check that you are continuing to travel in the right direction.
+Hopefully, you have remembered to bring a compass – so that you can regularly check that you are continuing to travel in the right direction.

 Getting a guide

 Of course, an even better way to make the journey would be to have a guide – someone who knows the route well.
-That has travelled that way before, knows the terrain and the obstacles and can assist you in avoiding the pitfalls.
+That has traveled that way before, knows the terrain and the obstacles and can assist you in avoiding the pitfalls.
 They can suggest what you might want to pack, they can discuss with you the obstacles that will be on the way that you need to prepare for.
 They know the map and the terrain, and they always carry a compass.

-The same way that athletes get a coach to prepare and train them for sports, it’s possible to prepare for life, challenges and changes of direction.
+The same way that athletes get a coach to prepare and train them for sports, it’s possible to prepare for life, challenges, and changes of direction.
 It’s possible to get a guide to help you on a new journey.

-But how you decide to embark on the journey of learning – alignment, assimilation and application – that will be up to you.
+But how you decide to embark on the journey of learning – alignment, assimilation, and application – that will be up to you.

-But it is always possible to ask for help from someone that has already travelled that road before and knows it well.
+But it is always possible to ask for help from someone that has already traveled that road before and knows it well.
 The potholes might be different – but the road will not have changed much.